-You will be allowed one bedroom for yourself and your partner, if you have one.
-You will also be allowed one bedroom for any other person aged 16 or over, two children of the same sex, two children aged under 10 irrespective of whether they are of the same sex.
+You will be allowed one bedroom for yourself and your partner if you have one.
+You will also be allowed one bedroom for any other person aged 16 or over, two children aged under 16 of the same sex and two children aged under 10 irrespective of whether they are of the same sex.
 If you are considered to be underoccupying your tenancy, then it may be possible to be allowed an extra bedroom if one is needed because you/your partner is disabled, or you have a disabled child.
-Do seek further information and advice as necessary.
+Do seek further information and advice, as necessary.

-Single Young People: If you are single and aged under 35 (or single and aged 35 or over and living in shared accommodation) then the maximum amount you will be allowed towards your rent will be £261.50 per month.
+Single Young People: If you are single and aged under 35 (or single and aged 35 or over and living in shared accommodation) then the maximum amount you will be allowed towards your rent will be £319.98 per month.
 This is known as the 'shared accommodation' rate.
 It is meant to represent the amount of rent needed for accommodation where you have your own bedroom but share use of a kitchen and bathroom.

 However, you may be exempt from the 'shared accommodation' rate if you get PIP (daily living component) or DLA (middle or higher rate care component).
-It will also not apply to you if you are a Care Leaver and aged under 22 years old.
+It will also not apply to you if you are a Care Leaver and aged under 25 years old.

-Non-dependant deduction: If you have someone living with you like a grown-up son or daughter or an elderly relative then the amount of help you get towards your rent may be reduced.
-This is because a deduction in the amount you would otherwise get is made because they (i.e. the non-dependant) are expected to contribute something towards your rent payments.
+Non-dependent deduction: If you have someone living with you like a grown-up son or daughter or an elderly relative, then the amount of help you get towards your rent may be reduced.
+This is because a deduction in the amount you would otherwise get is made because they (i.e., the non-dependent) are expected to contribute something towards your rent payments.
 This is the case even if they do not pay you anything towards their keep.

-No non-dependant deduction should be made if you or your partner get PIP (daily living component) or DLA (care component) or you or your partner are severely sight impaired.
+No non-dependent deduction should be made if you or your partner get PIP (daily living component) or DLA (care component) or you or your partner are severely sight impaired.

-No non-dependant deduction should be made for anyone who:
+No non-dependent deduction should be made for anyone who:

 - is under the age of 21

 - gets Carer's Allowance

 - gets Pension Credit

 - is in prison

-- gets PIP (daily living component)
+- gets PIP (daily living component), gets DLA (middle or higher rate care component) or Attendance Allowance

-- gets DLA (middle or higher rate care component).
+- has a child aged under 5.

-No non-dependant deduction should be made for anyone who is only visiting you or staying with you temporarily.
+No non-dependent deduction should be made for anyone who is only visiting you or staying with you temporarily.

-If a non-dependent deduction is to be made, then it will be for £85.73 per month per person (or couple) irrespective of the person's (or couple's) overall income.
+If a non-dependent deduction is to be made, then it will be £91.47 per month per person (or couple) irrespective of the person's (or couple's) overall income.

-If the total level of non-dependant deduction is greater than the amount of rent you are expected to pay then you will get no help towards your rent under Universal Credit.
+If the total amount of non-dependent deduction is greater than the amount of rent you are expected to pay, then you will get no help towards your rent under Universal Credit.

 You should be aware that when it comes to assessing your income that not all of your income is necessarily taken into account.
-This is because whilst some income is taken into account in full (e.g. New Styale JSA, New Style ESA and Carer's Allowance) some other forms of income are only taken into account in part (e.g. earnings) or may be fully disregarded (e.g. Child Benefit, Personal Independence Payment, Disability Living Allowance).
+This is because whilst some income is taken into account in full (e.g., New Style JSA, New Style ESA, and Carer's Allowance) some other forms of income are only taken into account in part (e.g., earnings) or may be fully disregarded (e.g., Child Benefit, Personal Independence Payment, Disability Living Allowance).